 Michaela McCaughey, Spanish Language Instructor

 Michaela (she/her/ella) is a Rhode Islander who has returned after living in Argentina, Spain, Chile, and California.
-Profe's journey to TAPA began in 2004, during her junior year at the University of Rhode Island, when she studied abroad in Argentina.
+Profe's journey to Spanish education began in 2004, during her junior year at the University of Rhode Island, when she studied abroad in Argentina.
 That short semester changed everything for her.
 She returned to URI to finish her studies, double majoring in philosophy and Spanish, but part of her never left Argentina.
 After graduating, she moved to Buenos Aires.
 She worked various odd jobs and made connections there, cementing her love for Latin America.
 From there, she lived in Spain and Chile, learning variations within the language and culture.
 She holds a master's degree in Spanish translation and interpretation from the Middlebury Institute of International Studies at Monterey in California, and she has worked as a Spanish interpreter in major hospitals in Boston and Providence.
-Completely infatuated with reggaeton, bachata, and all things Shakira, Michaela seeks to not simply “teach Spanish,” but to celebrate Latinx identity, art, and language.
+Completely infatuated with reggaeton, street art, and all things Shakira, Michaela seeks to not simply “teach Spanish,” but to celebrate Latinx identity, art, and language.
 Her students are artists of all genres who push and inspire her.
 Many of the students at TAPA are heritage learners, and maintaining a heritage program for them is central in her pedagogy.
-Her curriculum focuses on social justice, culturally responsive teaching, arts-integration, and (bi)literacy.
+Her curriculum focuses on identity work, social justice, culturally responsive teaching, arts-integration, and (bi)literacy.